FinancialPlanner1/DigitalBusinessCard/README.md

         <!-- About Me Section -->
         <div class="section">
             <h2>About Me</h2>
             <p>As a financial planner, I am dedicated to helping clients build wealth and create a lasting legacy through personalised strategies and informed decision making.
-I focus on understanding each client’s unique needs, offering clear, actionable advice, and building long-term plans for success.
+I focus on understanding each client’s unique needs, offering clear, actionable advice, and building long term plans for success.
 By providing tailored solutions, I empower clients to navigate life’s financial challenges with confidence and security.</p>
         </div>

         <!-- Qualifications Section -->